 In this post, we focus on the most popular SERP layouts.
 For those, we take the first SERP result presented and remove keywords whose results pages consist of a combination of different feature boxes.
 This way we get comparable and clean data.

-Most Keyword show purely organic results
+Most Keywords show purely organic results

 Most of the keywords we measured consist of purely organic results: 10 blue links, as in the early days of Google, and no other distracting elements.